Autism Q and A: Back to School Planning

 Getting ready to go back to school

-After much effort, you have finally settled your child with summer routine, and now you have to start transitioning them back to school!
-Like getting ready for summer holiday, getting back to school can be challenging to some children with ASD because it means another “change of routine”.
-The thoughts of making snacks and lunches that our kids will actually eat, getting them out of bed and getting ready for school, introducing them to new classroom/school and teachers and classmates, can be overwhelming to us, parents, too.
+After much effort, you’ve finally settled your child into a summer routine, and now you have to start transitioning them back to school!
+Like getting ready for the summer holidays, going back to school can be challenging to some children on the autism spectrum because it means another “change of routine.”
+The thoughts of making snacks and lunches that our kids will actually eat, getting them out of bed and ready for the day, introducing them to a new classroom (or school), teachers, and classmates, can be overwhelming for us, parents, too.

-The following tips will hopefully help you start organizing how you will get ready to transition your children back to school:
+The following tips will, hopefully, help you start organizing your transition:

-- Get everybody in the house to go back to a “school day sleeping schedule” gradually by going to bed a few minutes earlier every night until they reach the wake up time for regular school day.
+- Get everybody in the house to go back to a “school day sleeping schedule” by gradually going to bed a few minutes earlier every night until they reach the necessary wake-up time.